PowerLedger/powr/docs/src/offline-signing/durable-nonce.md

 #### - Success!

 The transaction succeeds!
-Bob receives 0.01 SOL from Alice and Alice's stored nonce advances to a new value
+Bob receives 0.01 POWR from Alice and Alice's stored nonce advances to a new value

 ```bash